Solcany/matussolcany.com/src/content/Projects/triton/index.md

 {{< competencies >}}

-{{< img src="image/triton1.jpg" alt="A screenshot of the Triton/Trisus website.
-White text on the left, black background, asciified Triton/Trisus flag on the right" fig_css="project_fig">}}
+{{< img src="image/triton1.jpg" alt="Screenshot of the Triton/Trisus website.
+White text on the left, black background, illustrated Triton/Trisus flag rendered as a grid of characters on the right" fig_css="project_fig">}}
 {{< img src="image/triton2.jpg" caption="Each row represents a different perspective on the same events.
 Each cell within one of the rows is an event" alt="A screenshot. beige timeline divided into 3 rows, the events of the breach are depicted these rows in illustrations and in text" fig_css="project_fig">}}
 {{< img src="image/triton3.jpg" caption="The blackened cells suggest the direction in which the events affected each row" alt="A screenshot.
 The same timeline, some of the events have black background" fig_css="project_fig">}}
 {{< img src="image/triton4.jpg" caption="source: https://www.shodan.io/search?query=ics" alt="A screenshot.
 A beige map of the world on a black background with thousands of white points representing all the industrial control systems connected to Internet">}}